-(15) When completing assessment tasks (including examinations), students must comply with all stated requirements and abide by the principles of academic integrity as outlined in the Student Coursework Academic Misconduct Rule.
-Students must complete the Academic Integrity Module (AIM) prior to the submission of their first assessment task in their first teaching period of enrolment.
+(15) When completing assessment tasks, students must comply with all stated requirements and abide by the principles of academic integrity as outlined in the Student Coursework Academic Misconduct Rule.
+Students must complete the academic integrity module prior to the submission of their first assessment task in their first teaching period of enrolment.